markandre13/mediapipe_cc_lib/cc_lib/README.md

 * only macos (too early to worry about cross-platform)
 * only face_landmarker (that's what i needed 1st)
 * api is close to mediapipe's internal api's
-* has it's own headers and mediapipe's internal one contain to many dependencies
+* mediapipe_cc_lib has it's own headers as mediapipe's internal ones contain too many dependencies

 ### build